CodeHappy01/Live-Projects-for-The-Tech-Academy/README.md

   <summary>Story 7: Parse through HTML <a href="Accomplishment-CookieJar/AccomplishmentTracker/templates/AccomplishmentTracker/AccomplishmentTracker_BS.html">[TPL]</a></summary>
   <ol>
     <ul><br>
-Parse through the html, returned and displayed the information from scraping page, made sure to get into the individual elements and stripping away any formatting I didn't want, got elements out of the Beautiful Soup object, sent just the values I wanted as relevant dictionary objects to the template, display all objects within the data scrape template.
+For this story I parsed through the html, returned and displayed the information from scraping page.
+I did this by getting elements out of the Beautiful Soup object, sent just the values I wanted as relevant dictionary objects to the template.
       <br>
     </ul>
   </ol>